alpgul/openscreen/docs/advanced_gerrit.md

             A-B-C-F-G-H --- feature A
            /    ^M  ^O
           /
-  ... ----  master
+  ... ----  main
         /|
        M O
        |
        N
 ```

-Consider a local repo with a master branch and two feature branches.
+Consider a local repo with a main branch and two feature branches.
 Commits M,
 N, and O are squash commits that were pushed to Gerrit.
 The arrow/caret (`^`)
 indicates whence those were created.
 M, N, and O should all have Change-Id
 lines in them (this can be done with the [commit-msg